PRACTICE DIRECTION 36ZD – PILOT SCHEME: ONLINE SYSTEM FOR CERTAIN PRIVATE LAW PROCEEDINGS RELATING TO CHILDREN AND FOR CERTAIN PROTECTIVE ORDERS

 Modification of the FPR and Practice Directions during operation of the Pilot Scheme

-(a) as modified by Chapter 2, to all cases falling within the Pilot Scheme;
+(a) as modified by Chapter 2, to all cases;

-(c) as modified by Chapter 4, to applications for an order under Part 4 of the 1996 Act.
+(c) as modified by Chapter 4, to applications for an order under Part 4 of the 1996 Act;

 CHAPTER 2: MODIFICATIONS APPLICABLE TO ALL CASES WITHIN THE PILOT SCHEME